soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 is what you get" approach instead of silently sprinkling magic over users' code.

 <br/>
-Disappointingly, the next version of Scala which adds union types does not address these issues, but doubles down on the existing numeric conversions, with ongoing considerations of introducing additional complexity on top of this scheme.
+Disappointingly, Dotty, the next version of Scala which adds union types, does not address these issues, but doubles down on the existing numeric conversions, with ongoing considerations of introducing additional complexity on top of this scheme.

+Scala users will have to settle for adding `Ywarn-numeric-widen` to their growing list of compiler flags and hope that Dotty decides to implement this diagnostic option.

 {%comment%}
 Java also has this feature, but as types have to be specified in many places, it